 The consultants who have contributed to our accounting articles over the years have been divided over the benefits of using a tool specifically intended for nonprofits.
-Some felt the basics of accounting are the same regardless of the sector and that it was best to go with the more widely used general accounting packages.
-Others felt there is a substantial benefit in using one of the packages specifically designed for 501(c)(3)s, particularly when dealing with a number of different funds with different restrictions — for instance, unrestricted, temporarily restricted and permanently restricted classifications.
+Some felt the basics of accounting were the same regardless of the sector, and that it was best to go with the more widely used general accounting packages.
+Others felt there was a substantial benefit in using one of the packages specifically designed for 501(c)(3)s, particularly when dealing with a number of different funds with different restrictions — for instance, unrestricted, temporarily restricted, and permanently restricted classifications.
 As with any other software choice, you'll need to assess your own needs and determine what's important to you.

 General Business Accounting Packages

 Microsoft's familiar lineup of accounting packages — Solomon, Great Plains, and Navision — are now known as Dynamics SL, Dynamics GP, and Dynamics NAV.
-They're widely used among midsized to large nonprofits and within the businesses world.
+They're widely used among mid- to large-sized nonprofits and within the business world.

-Dynamics SL (formerly Solomon) is geared toward project- and service-based organizations and allows a substantial amount of flexibility.
-Dynamics SL falls within the $15,000 to $30,000 price range.
-Dynamics GP (formerly Great Plains) is a strong and widely used standard accounting package geared toward medium-to-large-sized businesses.
-Pricing for this package comes in around $50,000 to $250,000, not including configuration or additional consultation.
+Dynamics SL (formerly Solomon) is geared toward project- and service-based organizations, and allows a substantial amount of flexibility — it falls within the $15,000 to $30,000 price range.
+Dynamics GP (formerly Great Plains) is a strong and widely used standard accounting package geared toward medium-to-large-sized businesses; pricing for this package comes in around $50,000 to $250,000, not including configuration or additional consultation, which may be considerable.

-Dynamics NAV (formerly Navision) is designed to be highly customizable for those with complex needs and who want to start with a blank slate.
-Licensing costs are comparable to Dynamics GP, but if you require extensive customization, this software solution can be considerably more costly to implement ($100,000+).
+Dynamics NAV (formerly Navision) is designed to be highly customizable for those with complex needs, and who want to start with a blank slate.
+Licensing costs are comparable to Dynamics GP, but if you require extensive customization, this software solution can be considerably more costly to implement ($100,000-plus).
 NAV's functionality is enhanced by Serenic Navigator, a Dynamics NAV extension designed specifically for nonprofits.
-It supports both fund and financial accounting and provides support for grants, donors, and investments.
+It's available on-premise, hosted, or in the cloud, and supports both fund and financial accounting and provides support for grants, donors, and investments.
 The price starts around $50,000 and can reach upwards of $100,000 to $200,000 as modules, users, and functionality are added.

 Options for Large and International Nonprofits

-The tools listed above will support the needs of the vast majority of nonprofits — unless you have hundreds of millions of dollars to manage, more than a hundred accounting users, or a complex, multi-unit national or international structure.
-If that's the case, you'll need an enterprise package tailored to your specific needs, such as Oracle's JD Edwards World Financial Management, Microsoft Dynamics AX, or Lawson Software.
+The tools listed above will support the needs of the vast majority of nonprofits — unless you have hundreds of millions of dollars to manage, more than 100 accounting users, or a complex, multi-unit national or international structure.
+If that's the case, you'll need an enterprise package tailored to your specific needs, such as Oracle's JD Edwards EnterpriseOne, Microsoft Dynamics AX, or Infor Lawson Software.
 The prices of these packages tend to start in the six figures.
 If you are ready to make this kind of investment, you should certainly look beyond this article for expert advice.

 Before making any decisions, talk to vendors and look at the tools, download trial versions if available, and talk to other organizations that use them to understand how well the applications can support your needs.
 And don't forget to factor in the costs of setting up and training users in your new system.

-Thanks to TechSoup for the financial support of this original article and its update, and to the nonprofit finance and technology professionals who helped with it:
+Thanks to TechSoup for the financial support of this original article and updates, and to the nonprofit finance and technology professionals who helped with it: